-In order to finance transaction costs in connection with an intended Business Combination, the Sponsor has committed up to \$750,000 in the Sponsor Loan to be provided to the Company to fund the Company's expenses relating to investigating and selecting a target business and other working capital requirements after the Initial Public Offering and prior to the Business Combination.
-As of September 30, 2020 and March 31, 2020, the Company had no outstanding amounts under the Sponsor Loan.
+In order to finance transaction costs in connection with an intended Business Combination, the Sponsor has committed up to \$750,000 in the sponsor loan ("Sponsor Loan") to be provided to the Company to fund the Company's expenses relating to investigating and selecting a target business and other working capital requirements after the Initial Public Offering and prior to the Business Combination.
+As of December 31, 2020, the Company had \$160,000 outstanding under the Sponsor Loan.
+As of March 31, 2020, the Company had no outstanding amounts under the Sponsor Loan.

-Prior to the Initial Public Offering, the Sponsor agreed to make available to the Company, under the Note, up to \$300,000 to be used for a portion of the expenses of the Initial Public Offering.
-As of September 30, 2020 and March 31, 2020, the Company had no outstanding amounts under the Note.
+Prior to the Initial Public Offering, the Sponsor agreed to make available to the Company, under the Pre-IPO Note, up to \$300,000 to be used for a portion of the expenses of the Initial Public Offering.
+As of December 31, 2020 and March 31, 2020, the Company had no outstanding amounts under the Pre-IPO Note.

-If the \$750,000 loan agreed to be funded by the Sponsor is insufficient to cover the working capital requirements of the Company, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, loan the Company funds as may be required ("Working Capital Loans").
+If the Sponsor Loan is insufficient to cover the working capital requirements of the Company, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, loan the Company funds as may be required ("Working Capital Loans").
 If the Company completes a Business Combination, the Company would repay the Working Capital Loans out of the proceeds of the Trust Account released to the Company.
 Otherwise, the Working Capital Loans would be repaid only out of funds held outside the Trust Account.
 In the event that a Business Combination does not close, the Company may use a portion of proceeds held outside the Trust Account to repay the Working Capital Loans but no proceeds held in the Trust Account would be used to repay the Working Capital Loans.
 Except for the foregoing, the terms of such Working Capital Loans, if any, have not been determined and no written agreements exist with respect to such loans.

 The Sponsor pays expenses on the Company's behalf.
 The Company reimburses the Sponsor.
-The unpaid balance is included in Payables to related parties on the accompanying condensed balance sheets.
-As of September 30, 2020, the Company had accounts payable outstanding to Sponsor for such expenses paid on the Company's behalf of approximately \$32,000.
+The unpaid balance is included in Payables to related parties on the accompanying condensed consolidated balance sheets.
+As of December 31, 2020, the Company had accounts payable outstanding to the Sponsor for such expenses paid on the Company's behalf of approximately \$150,000.